Chapter 1: Histology & Its Methods of Study

 c.
 For electron microscopy the tissue specimen does not require staining.

 d.
-The electron microscope allows much ...
+The electron microscope allows much greater magnification of a projected image than a ...